lgervasoni/urbansprawl/README.md

 The urbansprawl project provides an open framework to assess the urban sprawl phenomenon.
 It uses OpenStreetMap data to calculate its sprawling indices, divided in Accessibility, Land use mix, and Dispersion.

-Additionally, a method to perform dissagregated population estimates at building level using open data is presented.
+Additionally, it provides the tools to perform dissagregated population estimates at building level using open data.

 **For more details, refer to:**